protopopov1122/8SMC1/README.md

 ### Authors and Contributions
 Author: Jevgēnijs Protopopovs <jprotopopov1122@gmail.com>.

+##### Acknowledgements
-Testing, consultatons and support: Mihails Andžans
+Testing, consultatons and support: Mihails Andžans \
+Testing and usage: RTU TFI researchers and faculty students.

 All contributions are welcome.